The Right Way to Track Your Period

 Tracking your menstrual flow helps you and your health-care provider see patterns that can develop during your flow.
 The patterns may indicate how healthy you are and a possible menstrual cycle disorder.

 Your period is a pretty good indicator of your health and if your hormones are in balance.
-That include:
+That includes:

 • how often it comes